 The rental of machinery or equipment rented for HOA use can also require Form 1099-MISC.
 Examples include rented pressure washers, office or lawn equipment, and rent paid to businesses or individuals for items used at a community event.

-1099-MISC Due Dates: The recipient copy of Form 1099-MISC (Copy B) should be mailed to them no later than January 31st of the year following payment.
-Generally, paper-filed Copy A’s of Form(s) 1099-MISC, are due to the IRS by January 31st.
+Due Dates: The recipient copy of Form 1099-NEC and 1099-MISC (which is Copy B) should be mailed to them no later than January 31st of the year following payment.
+Both paper-filed (copy A) and electronically filed 1099-NECs are due to the IRS by January 31st.

 All courses and articles are for informational purposes only and do not constitute tax advice.
 Taxes are complicated - do not act on course information without consulting a professional.
 Always refer to treasury regulation before making any tax decision.
 Read the full disclaimer.